mikeshtro/angular-for-backenders/NOTES.md

 - Creating singleton service
   - npm run ng generate service core/coffee-store
+- State management using singleton service
   - save orderedCoffees using subject
   - save orderedCoffees using signal
+- Facades
-- State management using singleton service
+  - npm run ng generate service core/coffee-facade
+  - move all logic from components to facade using signals
 - How to use state management
 - Component provider and local state management